NativeScript/nativescript-sdk-examples-js/app/ui-category/html-view/overview.md

 ---
 title: HtmlView - NativeScript JavaScript
-description: The XML module provides functionality, which allows parsing an XML content in NativeSciprt.
-The module enables searching for specific attribute and its value or taking the data(e.g. `text` value) locked between the XML elements.
+description: HtmlView is UI component, which allows representing a static HTML content in NativeScript, The component supports a limited number of CSS styling properties.
+The examples cover some basics scenarios.
 position: 26
 slug: html-view
 ---